NaserParhizkar/docs/source/includes/_usermanagement.md

 ### With email/password

-You can sign up you users using their email/password.
-Users will be stored in Stormpath.
+You can sign up your users using their email/password.

 `data` is an object that must contains: